 (i) Set up

-There are two main functions for the set up buttons.
+There are two main functions for the set-up buttons.
 First, we can trigger the SortalGI shape grammar operations and Sunflower daylight analysis.
 Second, we can select which design option to display and which building main façade we want to display.
 The buttons are connected throughout the script that every selection will automatically update the building modelling, daylight simulation and main façade extraction.
 (Fig. 0)